-Reasoning: Twenty Stories is the first of three collections by Rob Mimpriss.
-It will be followed by For His Warriors and Prayer at the End.
+Reasoning: Twenty Stories is the first of a series of three collections by Rob Mimpriss.
+It is followed by For His Warriors and Prayer at the End.

 As a man he would suffer for his life, and other people would suffer.
 He would learn to live watchfully, quick to advantage and flight.
 Over time he would see that others were like him, not always unhappy, not always alone, but carrying also this life inside them, ravenous and afraid.